“HOW DO I TELL MOM AND DAD?”

-Most of us are embarrassed by the idea of talking to our parents about sex, let alone telling them we are pregnant!
+Most of us are embarrassed or scared by the idea of talking to our parents about sex, let alone telling them we are pregnant!
 You may think that this is an impossible conversation, but not telling them may be harmful to you because you may need their support and advice.
 It is important that you assess the situation realistically.
 What are you afraid of?
 Disappointment?
 Disapproval?
 Anger?
 Violence?
 While it's common to think your parents will react harshly, this often isn't the case!

 If you think that talking to your parents may cause them to react violently then talking to a counselor first might be best.
 If you think you may be in danger there are resources for you.
 Remember, even if talking to your parents is a good idea, New York state does not require parental consent for abortion procedures or birth control.